Hystrix-Like Ichthyosis-Deafness Syndrome

 Definition

-Hystrix-Like Ichthyosis-Deafness Syndrome is a rare genetic condition that affects the skin and hearing abilities of individuals.
+Hystrix-Like Ichthyosis-Deafness is a rare condition that affects the skin and hearing abilities of individuals.
 In this article, we will provide simplified explanations of its definitions, causes, symptoms, diagnostic tests, treatments, and drugs, to improve understanding and accessibility for everyone.

 Hystrix-Like Ichthyosis-Deafness Syndrome, often referred to as HID syndrome, is a genetic disorder characterized by two primary features: thickened, scaly skin (ichthyosis) and hearing loss (deafness).
-This condition is inherited and can vary in severity among individuals.
+This condition is and can vary in severity among individuals.

 Causes: